breadboard-ai/breadboard/packages/breadboard/docs/fodder/remote.md

 ## Proxy kits

-To help integrate into the run of a recipe, proxy clients produce a special kind of kits: proxy kits.
+To help integrate into the run of a board, proxy clients produce a special kind of kits: proxy kits.
 A proxy kit mimics the nodes that are being proxied: instead of running them locally, it proxies their inputs and outputs to the remote server.

 For example, to proxy nodes `a` and `b` to a remote server, we can do this: